yuvalmGS/gigaspaces-wiki-jekyll/xap97net/processing-unit-container.markdown

 ---

 {% compositionsetup %}

-{summary:page|65}Describing the .NET Processing Unit Container and how to create and deploy it.{summary}
+{% summary page|65 %}Describing the .NET Processing Unit Container and how to create and deploy it.{% endsummary %}

 # Overview